Planning a trip to Krabi? As one of the most beautiful beach destinations in Southeast Asia, you simply can’t pass it up.

 If you’re a first-timer or looking to experience the best area in Krabi and you’re wondering where to stay, you can’t go wrong with the Ao Nang neighborhood.

-In Ao Nang, you’ll find great restaurants, cheap (yet fancy) accommodations, beaches, and a gateway to adventure.
+In Ao Nang, you’ll find great restaurants, cheap (yet fancy) accommodations, white sandy beaches, and a gateway to adventure.
 Located within walking distance of Tonsai Beach and a short boat ride away from Railay Beach, you’ll be able to explore all of the surrounding areas with ease.

 To read more about Ao Nang and which accommodation options are the best in the area, click here to jump down to our Ao Nang section.